rohanshiloh/tickerplant.ai/README.md

 # tickerplant.ai
-## streamline setup of a tickerplant to capture real-time level 2 trade order books on w32 for the q/kdb+/qPy/python stack
+## streamline setup of a tickerplant to capture real-time the full trade/quote order books on w32 for the q/kdb+/qPy/python stack

 > console config with icons